 To enter the Metro, feed the ticket magnetic strip down into the machine.
 Grab it when it pops out and go through the gate.
 Hold onto this ticket until you exit at your destination.
 You may be asked to show it to a Metro official.

-We have our tickets, now onto the fun part!
+We have our tickets, and now onto the fun part!

 Where to start in Paris?
 Be sure to have these amazing experiences.